francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script adds execute permission to all subdirectories of the current directory for the owner, group, and others
+# This script creates a directory 'my_dir' with permissions 751